Little Valley Fire: October 15

 The next morning, the fire had grown to 3,460 acre, according to flight crew mapping, and containment had reached 5%.
-Some 855 personnel were combating the fire now, with the help of seven air tankers.
+Some 855 personnel and seven air tankers were now combating the fire.
 Crews focused on keeping the fire south of Slide Mountain and Joy Lake Road, west of New Washoe City, north of Bellevue Road, and east of the Lake Tahoe Basin.
-Some precipitation the previous day helped minimize growth, and a mandatory evacuation remained in place for Franktown, with a voluntary evacuation in effect for West Washoe Valley.
+Precipitation the previous day helped minimize growth, and a mandatory evacuation remained in place for Franktown, with a voluntary evacuation in effect for West Washoe Valley.
 Several structures were still threatened.
 The evacuation center at Depoali Middle School closed at 8 am, but all evacuees found separate places to go.
 A Red Cross hotline was established.
 More rain that day aided suppression efforts and led to moderate fire activity, but strong winds were still a problem.
 Moisture since the fire's ignition had helped with firefighting efforts, allowing crews to achieve 20% containment.
-It was confirmed that 480 structures were saved during firefighting efforts, but 500 others remained threatened.
+It was confirmed that 480 structures were saved during firefighting efforts, but 500 remained threatened.

 October 16

-Several other evacuations were lifted that day, but residents were told to be ready to evacuate again the next day.
+Several other evacuations were lifted that day, but residents were told to prepare to evacuate again.
 A flash flood watch from excessive precipitation was issued.
-Now some 855 personnel were combating the fire after the addition of seven air tankers and 155 engines.
+An additional seven air tankers and 155 engines were assigned to the Little Valley Fire.
 That evening, the number of personnel had decreased to 667, and containment increased to 55%.
-Despite rain, there were still several hot spots in the fire perimeter, and while the main hazard had been addressed, the smoke was still visible.
+Despite rain, there were still several hot spots in the fire perimeter, and while the primary hazards had been addressed, smoke was still visible.
 Firefighters focused on extinguishing hot spots near structures, addressing hazard trees and smoldering stumps, and securing the perimeter.

 October 17–19

 The number of personnel lowered to 600 on October 17, and containment jumped to 90%.
 More accurate mapping placed the fire at 2,291 acre.
 Moisture since the fire's ignition significantly helped suppression efforts, including 2.75 inch of rain.
 Despite this, many structures would remain threatened until full containment was achieved.
-A high-pressure area was moving into the area, with a warming trend forecasting temperatures above 70 F later that week.
+A high–pressure area was moving into the area, with temperatures forecast to rise above 70 F later that week.
 Residents whose homes were uninhabitable were brought into the restricted area, and others on Franktown Road were permitted to return to their homes the next day with identification.
 Thus, all evacuation centers were deactivated.
 Homeowners in the affected area were permitted to view their property's damage that day.

 All evacuees were permitted back home on October 18, and containment and personnel remained at 90% and 600, respectively.
 The fire stayed within its footprint.
 It was confirmed suppression efforts cost $4 million USD.

 The Little Valley Fire reached 100% containment on October 19, after burning 2,291 acre.
-The burned area emergency response (BAER) team began assessment of the burn scar that day, and management transitioned from a local Type 3 team to the Nevada Division of Forestry.
+The burned area emergency response (BAER) team began assessment of the burn scar that day, and management transitioned from a local Type 3 team to the NDF.